What is the 2024 Met Gala theme? "Sleeping Beauties: Reawakening Fashion," explained

 What is the Met Gala theme this year?

-The theme of this year's Met Gala stems from the latest exhibition by the Costume Institute of the Metropolitan Museum of Art, "Sleeping Beauties: Reawakening Fashion."
+This year's theme for the Met Gala stems from the Costume Institute of the Metropolitan Museum of Art's the latest exhibition, "Sleeping Beauties: Reawakening Fashion."

 "When an item of clothing enters our collection, its status is changed irrevocably.
 What was once a vital part of a person's lived experience is now a motionless 'artwork' that can no longer be worn or heard, touched, or smelled.
 The exhibition endeavors to reanimate these artworks by re-awakening their sensory capacities through a diverse range of technologies, affording visitors sensorial 'access' to rare historical garments and rarefied contemporary fashions," curator Andrew Bolton said.
 "By appealing to the widest possible range of human senses, the show aims to reconnect with the works on display as they were originally intended—with vibrancy, with dynamism, and ultimately with life."

-This year's theme goes hand-in-hand with a dress code, dubbed "The Garden of Time."
+The 2024 theme goes hand-in-hand with the dress code, dubbed "The Garden of Time."

 What exhibition is the 2024 Met Gala theme celebrating?

-"Sleeping Beauties: Reawakening Fashion" is the exhibit the Met Gala will be celebrating.
+"Sleeping Beauties: Reawakening Fashion" is the name of the exhibit the Met Gala will be celebrating.

 Instead, they will lie in glass cases, like the fabled Sleeping Beauty.